 - Blue spectrum light regulates the proper amount and distribution of plant growth, ensuring that all parts of the plant take on the proper size, shape and density.

 The color of light created by each type of fluorescent bulb is determined by its interior phosphor coating.
 When using fluorescent bulbs, we recommend using a combination of these two types of fluorescent bulbs:

 - “Cool white” fluorescent bulbs offer Y/G/B (yellow, green, blue) spectrum lights for your plants.
 Cool bulbs have a kelvin range between 5000 – 6000K.

 - “Warm white” provides O/R (orange, red) spectrum light.
 Warm bulbs have a kelvin range between 2700 – 3500K.

 So, install alternating cool and warm fluorescent bulbs into your light housing as indicated in the materials list above and shown in the image below.
 This way, you can mimic nearly the entire color spectrum of the sun, thus growing healthy seedlings and plants.

 3. Other Indoor Grow Light FAQs

-How close do you let your plants go to the grow lights?
+2. How close do you let your plants go to the fluorescent grow lights?

-Keep your plants about 2-5″ from your lights.
-If your plants start looking thin, leggy and weak, move the lights closer using your adjustable chains and S-hooks.
+Answer: Keep your plants about 2-3″ from your fluorescent lights.
+If your plants start looking thin, leggy and weak, move the lights closer to the tops of your plants using your adjustable chains and S-hooks.
 If the leaves get scalded, move your lights higher (very unlikely to happen unless your plants are directly touching the bulb).